Tbilisi, by Kent Tupas

 |Maurizio Proietti||(chair of the LOPSTR steering commitee)|

-Former members include Elvira Albert, María Alpuente, Maurice Bruynooghe, Danny De Schreye, Sandro Etalle, Moreno Falaschi, Gopal Gupta, Michael Hanus, Patricia Hill, Andy King, Kung-Kiu Lau, Michael Leuschel, Alberto Pettorossi, and Germán Puebla, and Hirohisa Seki.
+Former members include Elvira Albert, María Alpuente, Maurice Bruynooghe, Danny De Schreye, Sandro Etalle, Moreno Falaschi, Gopal Gupta, Michael Hanus, Manuel Hermenegildo, Patricia Hill, Andy King, Kung-Kiu Lau, Michael Leuschel, Pedro López, Alberto Pettorossi, Germán Puebla, and Hirohisa Seki.